0xbythesecond/MFA-Conditional-Access/README.md

 In the search bar at the top of the portal, type "Azure Active Directory" and select it from the search results.

-On the Overview page of your current Azure AD tenant, click "Manage tenants."
+On the Overview page of your current Microsoft Entra ID tenant, click "Manage tenants."

-On the Tenants page, click "+ Create" to create a new Azure AD tenant.
+On the Tenants page, click "+ Create" to create a new Microsoft Entra ID tenant.

 On the Basics tab of the Create a tenant blade, select "Azure Active Directory" and click "Next: Configuration >."